diazalonsodavid/ansible-user-management-role/README.md

-User Management
+User Management Role
 =========
-Role to create a list of users and change root password.
+Role to manage a list of users.

 Users and Passwords will be defined as variables in default folder